High bosonic Bott index and transport of multi-band topological magnons

-The $k$-space Chern numbers and the real-space Bott indices of the three gapped bands can be calculated using the formula given in previous studies \cite{Shindou2013,Wang2020,Wang2021}.
-We find that the Chern numbers and Bott indices are consistent with each other, namely $-1$, $2$, and $-1$ for the three bands 1, 2, and 3, respectively.
+where the subscript $n$ denotes the $n$st band and more details can be found in Appendix \ref{topo_inv}.
+Calculation shows that the Chern numbers and Bott indices are consistent with each other, namely $-1$, $2$, and $-1$ for the three bands 1, 2, and 3, respectively.
 In the following, we use $(\mathcal{B}_1,\mathcal{B}_2,\mathcal{B}_3)$ to notate the topology of magnon bands.
 The existence of counter-propagating edge states in the two gaps resembles the bulk-boundary correspondence.
 We then break the equivalence of the A, B, and C sublattices by introducing a staggered anisotropy.
-To avoid complication, we only consider the case that $K_A=K$, $K_B=K+\Delta$, and $K_C=K-\Delta$.
+To avoid complication, we only consider the case that $K_\mathrm{A}=K$, $K_\mathrm{B}=K+\Delta$, and $K_\mathrm{C}=K-\Delta$.
 Figure \ref{fig1}(b) shows the topological phase diagram in $F-\Delta$ parameter space.
 By increasing $\Delta$, the Bott indices can be tuned to $(-1,1,0)$, and $(0,0,0)$ successively.
 For the $(-1,1,0)$ phase, robust edge states exist only in the lower gap, while for the $(0,0,0)$ phase there is no edge state (not shown).
 The bosonic Bott index of largest value 2 and the bulk boundary correspondence in clean systems are affirmed.